tytydraco/yessleep/out/OTTOMAN_STANK.md

 Once Meghan or the thing possessing Meghan’s body, ensured I was mutilated, she dragged me to a small closet, threw me in and locked the door.

 As my life continues to drain away, I see blueprints and books from Amazon on how to build a couch from scratch.
 There’s nothing I can do but wait.
-But I sure do hope that I’m fully dead when she changes me and not like whoever it was that was turned into that ottoman... because boy does it stank!
+But one thing is for sure...
+I sure do hope that I’m fully dead when she changes me and I'm not like whoever it was that was turned into that ottoman... because boy does that ottoman stank!